fkotsian/social_jobhunter/README.md

  - "loved companies" goals
  - integration with LinkedIn (see which companies you know people at)

+user can sort by app status, app category

+user can search jobs by salary, category, or location (need fields for all of these) searchbox above the th (or perhaps IS the th--> is a filter)

+company_size_max and company_size_min in DB for angellist data

+parse all data

+seed db with it

+figure out how to ETL into DB (a job, weekly or so, daily ideally)

+style signin page, perhaps make single-page (signin via AJAX; though then we lose some of the cool functionalities; not really any reason to)

 user can track number of jobs submitted user can track which companies they applied to user submits app